 For a long time now, employers have noticed a persistent talent shortage in the tech world.
 As a result, tech workers can command high salaries and have a lot of freedom in where they are going to work.

-In fact, according to a new survey of high-demand tech professionals conducted by Indeed’s elite tech recruitment service Indeed Prime, 88% of tech workers currently intend to leave their present employer for another job opportunity in the future.
+In fact, according to a new survey of high-demand tech professionals conducted by Indeed’s elite tech recruitment service Seen by Indeed, 88% of tech workers currently intend to leave their present employer for another job opportunity in the future.

 But where are they going to work?
 And what type of company are they going to work for?
 Do hot startups hold all the appeal, or prestigious Silicon Valley brands?
 Understanding the answers to these questions can help employers and job seekers make better matches.